-Currently there is no cure, but several drugs are being investigated.
-Rapamycin (sirolimus) and everolimus have shown significant promise in stopping the progress of the disease.
+Currently there is no cure, other than lung transplantation.
+Rapamycin (sirolimus) and everolimus have shown efficacy in greatly slowing the progress of the disease.
 However, they cannot repair the damage.
 Specialists are prescribing them with increasing confidence following trials in the USA, Japan and elsewhere.
 The efficacy of cholesterol-lowering drugs (statins) and oestrogen-blocking agents like Arimidex is being studied.
 Until one or more sure fire therapeutic drug treatments are found, lung transplantation is the ultimate remedy for LAM.
 Several women in Australia are enjoying the benefits of new LAM-free lungs.

 If you are a GP who suspects LAM, it is important that you refer the patient to a respiratory specialist or clinic with expertise in treating LAM.
 Because LAM can be difficult to diagnose, a correct diagnosis is often delayed.
 The signs and symptoms of LAM are similar to many other lung diseases like asthma, emphysema and bronchitis.
 As misdiagnosis can mean inappropriate treatment, correct diagnosis is crucial.
 The prompter the diagnosis, the sooner a patient can be assessed for drug therapy.
 Drugs like everolimus, sirolimus and rapamune are capable of slowing or even stalling the destructive progress of LAM.
 In some cases, asthma treatments like Ventolin may temporarily improve the breathing of women with LAM.

 A chest x-ray may appear normal, particularly when LAM is in its early stages.
 However, a high-resolution CT scan of the chest may detect cysts or pleural effusions (fluid within the chest cavity).
 Most cases are diagnosed by this method.